 During its 2000-year history, Valencia has been occupied by Rome, the Visigoths, the Moors, and the Spanish Kings.
 The cobblestone lanes of the city are filled with history at every turn and amazingly ornate baroque buildings in every square.

-But one of the most impressive sights here is La Ciudad de Arts y Ciencias (the City of Arts and Sciences), world renowned architect Santiago Calatrava’s big masterpiece for his own hometown.
+But one of the most impressive sights here is La Ciudad de Arts y Ciencias (the City of Arts and Sciences, Valencia), world renowned architect Santiago Calatrava’s big masterpiece for his own hometown.
 Just approaching this museum complex had me in awe.

 The structures are, to say the least, oversized and in your face modern.
 There is a planetarium, Oceanographic Park, Opera House, a Science Museum, and outdoor garden.
 Every structure has its own distinct organic shape, but all are connected with the same shiny white mosaic tile clad shells.

-It was a joy just to walk around them and gaze up at the work of this master who is currently the designer of two very famous projects in the US—the Transportation Hub at the new World Trade Center in New York City and the soon-to-be tallest building in North America, the Chicago Spire… in… er, Chicago, of course.
+It was a joy just to walk around them and gaze up at the work of this master who recently designed the Transportation Hub at the new World Trade Center in New York City.